 SWK 507 Human Behavior and Social Environment II (B).
 Examines major social science theories that inform the social work profession's understanding of human behavior in social systems, primarily focused on communities and organizations.
 Uses an ecological/systems framework together with a developmental approach and a diversity perspective to provide an interactional understanding of human behavior.
 Explores principles of community development and organizational analysis.
 Examines linkages between the five social systems with the principles of community collaboration.
 3 Cr.

 SWK 508 The Diagnostic Process (B).
-This course examines mental health challenges from an integrative and ecological perspective.
-The course is designed to give foundation level graduate work students an understanding of the etiology, clinical presentation and diagnostic understanding of the major mental health challenges for children, adolescents, adults, and older adults.
-The course includes content on both the use of the Diagnostic and Statistical Manual IV- TR (DSM IV-TR) and strengths- based understanding and assessment of mental health challenges.
+Examines mental health challenges from an integrative and ecological perspective.
+Designed to give foundation level graduate work students an understanding of the etiology, clinical presentation and diagnostic understanding of the major mental health challenges for children, adolescents, adults, and older adults.
+Includes content on both the use of the Diagnostic and Statistical Manual IV-5 and strengths- based understanding and assessment of mental health challenges.
 The interactions of biological, social, cultural, spiritual, political and environmental factors are stresses in order to accurately understand the presenting challenges.
-Evidence- based understanding are presented both for assessment and related intervention strategies.
+Evidence- based understanding is presented both for assessment and related intervention strategies.
+3 cr.
 3 Cr.
 Spring.